Peter Bergmann

-Peter Gabriel Bergmann (24 March 1915 - 19 October 2002) was a German-American physicist best known for his work with Albert Einstein on a unified field theory encompassing all physical interactions.
+Peter Gabriel Bergmann (March 24, 1915 - October 19, 2002) was a German-American physicist best remembered for his work with Albert Einstein on a unified field theory and for reviving interest in general relativity after World War II.
 He also introduced primary and secondary constraints into mechanics.

 Early life and education

-Bergmann was born into a Jewish family of Max Bergmann, a biochemistry professor, and Emmy Bergmann, a pediatrician in Berlin.
-His father would later be a professor of chemistry at the Rockefeller Institute for Medical Research.
+Bergmann was born into a Jewish family of Max Bergmann, a biochemist, and Emmy Bergmann, a pediatrician in Berlin.
+His father later became a professor of chemistry at the Rockefeller Institute for Medical Research.
 He began college in 1931, at the age of 16, at Technische Hochschule (now TU Dresden) under the mentorship of Harry Dember.
-Bergmann obtained his PhD at the age of 21 from the German University in Prague in 1936 under the direction of Philipp Frank.
+Although he was not averse to laboratory exercises, he was more inclined towards theoretical physics.
+He moved to Freiburg and began attending the lectures of Gustav Mie.
+He intended to matriculate at the University of Berlin, but realized that as a Jew, his prospects were dim following the inauguration of Adolf Hitler as Chancellor in 1933.
+Bergmann promptly went to Czechoslovakia and subsequently obtained his PhD at the age of 21 from the German University in Prague in 1936 under the direction of Philipp Frank.

-Bergmann's family scattered all over the world during Nazi rule; his sister Clara stayed behind and ultimately was murdered at Auschwitz.
+Bergmann's family scattered all over the world during Nazi rule; his aunt Clara stayed behind and ultimately was murdered at Auschwitz.